markehhs/ETH_GASBOT/README.md

 # ETH_GASBOT
-Discord bot written in python to display current gas values for Ethereum transactions.
+Discord bot written in python to display current gas values and estimated wait times for Ethereum transactions.
 Values are pulled from the ethgasstation API.

+Example
+!gas

+Slow: 102.0 gewi expected in: 16.5 minutes.
+Fast: 146.0 gwei expected in: 0.4 minutes.
+Fastest: 150.0 gwei expected in: 0.4 minutes.
+Average: 111.0 gwei expected in: 1.7 minutes.

 Installation and execution